lztly/Wow_Classic/Interface/AddOns/FiveSecondRule/README.md

 # FiveSecondRule

-This is an addon for **World of Warcraft Classic** (set to release on August 27.
-2019).
+This is an addon for **World of Warcraft Classic**

-### NOTICE: Make sure the folder is named "FiveSecondRule" when installing the addon.

 The purpose of this addon is to track the so-called "5-second-rule" (5SR), which refers to the time needed to elapse after spending mana, for mana regen to resume.
 Notable, this rule excludes "mp5"-gear.

-So far you can only configure the frame slightly:

-* Move the frame around.
-* Resize the frame by hand/dragging (no number inputs).
+The timer starts counting down whenever the player successfully spends mana (instant spells, that don't cost mana, wont reset the 5SR).

+Once the 5SR has been fulfilled, the bar will show incoming mana regen ticks until full mana.

 See the example screenshots below.